-Here And Now will examine communities’ hopes and dreams, aspirations and fears.
-Many participating venues will be looking at the role of the arts centre in a community, as a hub, as a space for expression, as an arena for discussion and reflection.
-The project will show the impact of the National Lottery on community life and arts, celebrating their 25th birthday.
+Here And Now examined communities’ hopes and dreams, aspirations and fears.
+Many participating venues looked at the role of the arts centre in a community, as a hub to meet, as a space for expression, as an arena for discussion, reflection and action.
+The project showed the impact of the National Lottery on community life, culture and creativity and celebrated their 25th birthday.

-With artworks as wide-ranging as an immersive Midlands Asian wedding experience to explorations of the concept of “home” for disabled and D/deaf communities, Here and Now is a hugely diverse project that establishes a new democractic template for arts commissioning, moving away from a top-down approach and towards a level-playing field, so everyone can feel involved in arts and culture.
+Artworks were as wide-ranging as an exploration of lullabies which span cultures and generations to a sonic artwork bringing the voices of the community into the heart of the art centre.
+Here and Now was a hugely diverse project that established a new democratic template for arts commissioning, moving away from a top-down approach and towards a level-playing field, ensuring everyone can feel involved in creativity and culture.

-The initial brief for artists and arts centres was created during a week-long residency in 2019.
-A diverse group of renowned artists, representing varied artforms and communities, developed a creative framework for the programme:
+The initial creative framework for artists and arts centres was created during a week-long residency in 2019.
+The below list of diverse and renowned artists, who represent varied artforms and communities, developed a brief for the programme.

 Brigitte Aphrodite – poet, musician, writer and theatre-maker

 Dawinder Bansal – producer and artist

 Victoria Pratt – art and technology creative

 Debris Stevenson – poet and writer